What Can You Do When An Internet Outage Occurs?

-There’s been an internet outage and it feels as though you have fallen upon dark times, back into the Prehistoric Ages.
+There’s been an internet outage.
+It feels as though you have fallen upon dark times, taken back to the prehistoric age.

-You don’t know the first thing about troubleshooting, so you call your internet service provider who explains that the outage is a major one, effecting not just you, but a wider area and a bunch of people.
+You don’t know the first thing about troubleshooting.
+So, you call your internet service provider who explains that the internet outage is a major one.
+This outage is not just effecting not you, but a wider area and a whole bunch of people.

-In this new age of technology, it seems we are all so wired up and plugged in, that the slightest disruption to internet service causes us to lose track of the world around us.
-And with more and more people plugged in, Internet outages seem to become more common.
+In this new age of technology, we are all wired up and plugged in.
+The slightest disruption to internet service causes us to lose track of the world around us.
+And with more and more people plugged in than ever, internet outages seem to become more common.

-Some of the worst internet outages in the San Francisco Bay Area have occurred when vandals deliberately cut fiber optic cables.
-As of July 1st, 2015, fiber cables have been cut 11 times in the area, which has caused the FBI to join the ongoing investigation.
+Some of the worst internet outages in the San Francisco Bay Area, have occurred when vandals deliberately cut fiber optic cables.
+As of July 1st 2015, fiber optic cables have been cut 11 times in the area.
+This caused the FBI to join the ongoing investigation.